 The Qatar Fund for Development (QFFD) leads the State of Qatar's international development and foreign aid strategy.

-In 2015, in her role as Ambassador for the International Agency for the Prevention of Blindness, Her Royal Highness The Countess of Wessex travelled to Qatar to discuss the global issues around preventable blindness and the need for funding for eye health programmes.
+In 2015, in her role as Ambassador for the International Agency for the Prevention of Blindness, Her Royal Highness The Duchess of Edinburgh travelled to Qatar to discuss the global issues around preventable blindness and the need for funding for eye health programmes.

 The State of Qatar’s interest in this area resulted in the creation of the Qatar Creating Vison initiative, a sight saving programme funded by the Qatar Fund for Development and implemented by Orbis.